rhostettler/swisshockey/README.md

 Known Issues
 ------------
+Issues marked as "OK" are in testing state.

 General:
-* Timeout of the server is not handled, both initially and on update requests.
+* [OK] Timeout of the server is not handled, both initially and on update requests.
 * NLB is not implemented yet.
 * UTF8-parsing of player names is not complete yet.

 Notifications:
-* Notifications are sent out even when the application is in the foreground.
+* [OK] Notifications are sent out even when the application is in the foreground.
+* Instead of completely disabling notifications when in foreground, I should consider just beeping without homescreen notification.
 * Notifications are not cleared on application shutdown
 * Use notification groups (?).
 * Tapping the notification doesn't open the app.